 1. Prepare the repo

-Download Magento v2 sources (there are a lot of different versions but this guide is for v2) and create the main repo.
+Download Magento v2 sources and create the main repo.

-Create a project in Buddy and push the code
+Create a new project in Buddy and push your code.

-Magento requires running some jobs in the cron from time to time (eg every minute) for tasks like sending a newsletter or reindexing a database.
-You can find more here: https://devdocs.magento.com/guides/v2.0/config-guide/cli/config-cli-subcommands-cron.html.
-The result is we need to enable it on our own by adding a
+Magento requires running some jobs in the cron from time to time (e.g. every minute) for tasks like sending a newsletter or reindexing a database.
+This means we need to enable it on our own by adding a

 crontabfile to the repo with the following content: